Foundation / Corporation

 Adirondack Foundation, Henry Uihlein II and Mildred A. Uihlein Foundation, and World Triathlon Corporation

-Grants ranging from $250 to $2,500 to New York youth athletes and youth sports nonprofits in the Lake Placid and Olympic region to promote sports participation.
+Grants ranging from $250 to $2,500 to New York youth athletes (age 15 and older) and youth sports nonprofits in the Lake Placid and Olympic region to promote sports participation.
 The purpose of this program is to enable young athletes achieve their sports aspirations, and to support the nonprofits that promote and foster life-long sports participation and healthy lifestyles for local youth.

 The fund focuses on the greater Tri-Lakes region and has two main goals for supporting athletes: